Julián Domínguez

-Julián Andrés Domínguez (born 24 November 1963) is an Argentine Justicialist Party politician of the Justicialist Party.
+Julián Andrés Domínguez (born 24 November 1963) is an Argentine politician of the Justicialist Party.
 He was twice Minister of Agriculture, in the cabinets of presidents Alberto Fernández (2021–2022) and Cristina Fernández de Kirchner (2009–2011).

 From 2011 to 2015, he was President of the Argentine Chamber of Deputies.

 Early life and career

 Domínguez was born in the Buenos Aires Province town of Chacabuco, located in the heart of the Pampas and the Argentine maize belt.
 His grandparents were smallholders, and made artisanal honey, jams, and cheeses.
 His mother, Nélida Olivetto, raised young Julián as a single mother, and worked at the grade school he attended.
 He enrolled at the University of Buenos Aires and entered Law School, though without ultimately earning a degree.
 He married Claudia Moreno, with whom he had four children and adopted a fifth.
 Domínguez entered public service in 1989 as head of the board of advisors of the Buenos Aires Province Social Security Institute.
 He later joined the national Ministry of Health under President Carlos Menem as chief youth policy advisor, and in 1993, was named chief policy advisor to Interior Minister (Home Secretary) Carlos Ruckauf.
 In 2013, he finished his degree in law at the University of Buenos Aires.